wind-of/nest-practice/README.md

 # Getting started
   ### There are several versions (branches) of the project
   They are separated by the sections of the documentation.
+To get started, choose branch and follow these instructions below.

 ## Installation